 Paper #2 Community - Follow the outline provided from SW 457 text to gather data.

-[CSWE 2.1.6.1; 2.1.7.1; 2.1.7.2; 2.1.7.3] Provide a minimum of 5 detailed strengths / 5 detailed limitations for the overall community AND 5 strengths/limitations for social services specific to the community.
+[CSWE 2.1.6.1; 2.1.7.1; 2.1.7.2; 2.1.7.3]

+Provide a minimum of 5 detailed strengths / 5 detailed limitations for the overall community AND 5 strengths/limitations for social services specific to the community.
 Include consideration for diversity, vulnerable populations, and social & economic justice; as well as agency dialog regarding perceived strengths/limitations.
-YOU COMPLETED A COMMUNITY ASSESSMENT IN SW 457.
+Please consult the rubric on page 9.
+YOU COMPLETED A COMMUNITY ASSESSMENT IN SWK 457.
 PLEASE JUST USE THE FOLLOWING OUTLINE AS A FRAMEWORK FOR CONSIDERATION OF POSSIBLE STRENGTHS AND CHALLENGES WITHIN THE COMMUNITY OF YOUR AGENCY.
 PLEASE REMEMBER TO CITE YOUR RESOURCES.